Curvature of Poisson pencils in dimension three: Basics of bi-Hamiltonian geometry

-\begin{definition} Two Poisson brackets on a manifold $M$ are called \textit{compatible}, if any linear combination of them is a Poisson bracket again.
-A pair of compatible brackets is called a \textit{Poisson pair}. \end{definition} For two Poisson brackets to be compatible, it is enough to require that their sum is also a Poisson bracket. \begin{definition} Let $(P,Q)$ be a Poisson pair.
-The set is called the \textit{Poisson pencil} generated by $P,Q$. \end{definition} In other words, a Poisson pencil is a two-dimensional vector space of Poisson brackets.
+Throughout the paper, all objects belong to the class $\Cont^\infty$. \begin{definition} Two Poisson brackets on a manifold $M$ are called \textit{compatible}, if any linear combination of them is a Poisson bracket again.
+A pair of compatible brackets is called a \textit{Poisson pair}. \end{definition} For two Poisson brackets to be compatible, it is enough to require that their sum is also a Poisson bracket. \begin{definition} Let $(\PP,\QQ)$ be a Poisson pair.
+The set is called the \textit{Poisson pencil} generated by $\PP,\QQ$. \end{definition} In other words, a Poisson pencil is a two-dimensional vector space of Poisson brackets.
 Choosing a basis in a Poisson pencil, one obtains a Poisson pair. \begin{remark} Further we use the following notation.
-Poisson brackets are denoted by $P, Q$ being treated as tensors, and $\PoissonBracket_{\mathbf p}, \PoissonBracket_{\mathbf q}$ being treated as operations on functions. \end{remark} \begin{definition} The rank of a Poisson pencil $\Pi = \{ \alpha P + \beta Q\}$ at a point $x$ is the number
+Poisson brackets are denoted by $\PP, \QQ$ being treated as tensors, and $\PoissonBracket_{\mathbf p}, \PoissonBracket_{\mathbf q}$ being treated as operations on functions. \end{remark} \begin{definition} The rank of a Poisson pencil $\Pi = \{ \alpha \PP + \beta \QQ\}$ at a point $x$ is the number

-\end{definition} \begin{definition} The spectrum of a Poisson pencil $\Pi = \{ \alpha P + \beta Q\}$ at a point $x$ is the set
+\end{definition} \begin{definition} The spectrum of a Poisson pencil $\Pi = \{ \alpha \PP + \beta \QQ\}$ at a point $x$ is the set

-\end{definition} In dimension three the spectrum is either empty or contains one element $\lambda$.
-In the latter case $P$ and $Q$ are proportional at $x$: $P(x) = -\lambda Q(x)$. \begin{definition} A Poisson pencil $\Pi$ is said to be Kronecker at $x$ if its spectrum at $x$ is empty. \end{definition} In dimension three this condition means that $P$ and $Q$ are not proportional at $x$. \begin{definition} A Poisson pencil is called \textit{flat} if all brackets of the pencil can be simultaneously brought to a constant form in the neighbourhood of a generic point. \end{definition} Clearly, the rank and the spectrum of a flat pencil are locally constant.
-In dimension three this is possible in three cases: \begin{enumerate} \item $P$ and $Q$ are identically zero. \item $P = \lambda Q$, where $\lambda$ is constant. \item The pencil is Kronecker of rank two. \end{enumerate} The first two cases are trivial.
+\end{definition} In dimension three, the spectrum is either empty or contains one element $\lambda$.
+In the latter case $\PP$ and $\QQ$ are proportional at $x$: $\PP(x) = -\lambda \QQ(x)$. \begin{definition} A Poisson pencil $\Pi$ is said to be Kronecker at $x$ if its spectrum at $x$ is empty. \end{definition} In dimension three, this condition means that $\PP$ and $\QQ$ are not proportional at $x$. \begin{definition} A Poisson pencil is called locally \textit{flat} if all brackets of the pencil can be simultaneously brought to a constant form in the neighbourhood of a generic point. \end{definition} Clearly, the rank and the spectrum of a flat pencil are locally constant.
+In dimension three, this is possible in three cases: \begin{enumerate} \item $\PP$ and $\QQ$ are identically zero; \item $\PP = \lambda \QQ$, where $\lambda$ is constant; \item the pencil is Kronecker of rank two. \end{enumerate} The first two cases are trivial.
 So, further we only consider Kronecker pencils of rank two.
-The problem is to construct a curvature-like obstruction to flatness.
+Further we call such pencils \textit{generic}.